healeyj/healeyj.github.io/portfolio.md

 ---

 # Tenue wardrobe manager
 Tenue is a command-line tool.
-It runs on Python and SQL.
+It runs on Python and SQLite.

 ```
    ==jgs==!====!=====!=====!====!===!===!=====!===!===!====